zio/zio/docs/datatypes/contextual/zlayer.md

 title: "ZLayer"
 ---

-A `ZLayer[A, E, B]` describes a layer of an application: every layer in an application requires some services (the input) and produces some services (the output).
+A `ZLayer[-RIn, +E, +ROut]` describes a layer of an application: every layer in an application requires some services as input `RIn` and produces some services as the output `ROut`.

 Layers can be thought of as recipes for producing bundles of services, given their dependencies (other services).